Optimal prediction for radiative transfer: A new perspective on moment closure: Conditional Expectations

+Optimal prediction provides strategies to formulate systems for $\vec{x}_{C}$ that are faster to compute than solving the original system \eqref{eq:ode_system}.
+One approach, named first order optimal prediction, is based on applying the conditional expectation \eqref{eq:cond_expect_operator} to the original equation's \eqref{eq:ode_system} right hand side.
+A related approach is based on the Mori-Zwanzig formalism \cite{Mori1965, Zwanzig1980} in a version for conditional expectations \cite{ChorinHaldKupferman2000}.
+Applying the formalism to the Liouville equation for \eqref{eq:ode_system} approximates the mean solution by an integro-differential equation, that involves the first order right hand side, plus a memory kernel.

-In this section, we want to extend the optimal prediction formalism to (partial) differential equations.
-To this end, we have to construct a measure on a suitable infinite-dimensional function space, and an expression for its conditional expectation.
-Both can usually be achieved by considering a suitable sequence of finite-dimensional measures \cite{HidaKuoPotthoffStreit1993,BerezanskyKondratiev1995}.
+In this paper, we formulate optimal prediction for systems of partial differential equations.
+In particular, in Sect.~\ref{sec:linear_optimal_prediction}, we apply the Mori-Zwanzig formalism to equations of the type of the radiative moment system \eqref{eq:radiative_moment_system}.
+In order to extend the projection \eqref{eq:cond_expect_operator} to these types of systems, we have to construct a measure on a suitable infinite-dimensional function space, and an expression for its conditional expectation.
+Both can usually be achieved by considering a suitable sequence of finite-dimensional measures \cite{HidaKuoPotthoffStreit1993, BerezanskyKondratiev1995}.
 In addition, a measure can be directly defined by its characteristic functional.
 Formally, the characteristic functional is given by the measure's Fourier transform.
 Here we focus on Gaussian measures, because they are one of the few classes where the construction above is possible, and where explicit formulas can be derived.
-Thus, we present the formalism for conditional expectations first in finitely many dimensions, and then in function spaces.
+In the following, we present the formalism for conditional expectations first in finitely many dimensions, and then in function spaces.